 But, interest in camping is hotting up.
 Google search interest for campsites is at its highest since September last year, proving a huge desire amongst the public for camping holidays.
-Moreover, booking website Cool Camping said Sunday 17th May 2020 was busiest day of enquiries since August last year and Campsites.co.uk found in a survey that more than 90% of campers would like campsites to be re-opened by the beginning of July.
-Here's everything you need to know about when you can go camping...
+Moreover, booking website Campsites.co.uk told us Sunday 26 July was its busiest day ever, with website traffic 3x higher than it was this time last year.

 Can I go camping right now?

-This will come as welcome news to the camping industry.
-In June, The Director Generals of the three leading camping organisations in UK; The Caravan and Motorhome Club, The Camping and Caravanning Club and The British Holiday and Home Parks Association wrote to the Prime Minister urging him not to leave the camping sector behind and 'Save Our Summer'.
+This came as welcome news to the camping industry.
+Earlier in June, The Director Generals of the three leading camping organisations in UK; The Caravan and Motorhome Club, The Camping and Caravanning Club and The British Holiday and Home Parks Association wrote to the Prime Minister urging him not to leave the camping sector behind and 'Save Our Summer'.

-What safety measures will be put in place?
+What safety measures have been put in place?

 Can I start planning my next camping trip?